 Published in Human Resources Terms category by MBA Skool Team

-A Behavioral interview is an interviewing techniques that employers use to evaluate a potential employee based on their past experience to understand the way they can react in various job-related situations.
+A behavioral interview is an interviewing techniques that employers use to evaluate a potential employee based on their past experience to understand the way they can react in various job-related situations.
 Behavioral interview is one of the most commonly used interviewing technique, which is based on the paradigm that the best reflection of how a candidate would perform is the future is dependent on how the candidate has performed in the past in similar situations.
 This is based on the belief that behaviours reflected by one in the past is the best predictor of their future performance.

-This style of interviewing emerged in the 1970’s.
+Behavioral interview style of interviewing emerged in the 1970’s.
 Candidates are asked to describe their reaction to certain situations in the past by open ended questions on which further probing is possible to gain better and detailed responses.
 This gives the interviewer a clearer picture of the candidate’s attitude.
 The questions in such behavioral interviews are developed around the skills, abilities and traits that are required for the candidate to succeed well in the position he/she is applying for in the organization.

 Questions based on hypothetical situations